All Episodes

 What are we going to do?

-Go to China, go to Russia?
+Go to Russia?

-This is our country, and we've got to save it.
+This is our country and we've got to save it.

-And the good thing about this crisis is that we have gotten to the point that things are so terrible that you can start making the case to people in the middle that we have to do something about it.
+And the good thing about this crisis is, is that we have gotten to the point that things are so terrible that you can start making the case to people in the middle that we have to do something about it.

 I'm Mark Belling.

-Hey, I've I've got my little I've got my little eye den back.
+Hey, I've got my little ident back.

-Remember this, he's not today's designated guest host.
+He's not today's designated guest host.

 He's just guest hosting for the pre-scheduled guest host.